lucascavalare/python3/README.md

 # Python3

   # basics
-    * In # basics dir there are some basics examples about starting with Python.
+    basics dir has some basics examples about starting with Python.
+All files have descriptions about the problem they do solve.